vecorro/vllm_examples/README.md

-#  A set of scripts that provide examples about serving LLMs using vLLM deployed on Ray Serve.
+#  Serving LLMs using vLLM deployed on Ray Serve.

 ### The scripts are based on the examples provided by the Anyscale team at <br> https://www.anyscale.com/blog/continuous-batching-llm-inference.